-Donegal – most of the small rivers that drain Donegal hold Sea trout and will have sea trout in their estuaries.
-However at present the NRFB are promoting the Gweebarra and Erne as excellent spots to catch.
-Howere the coastline around Ardara and the inlets around Rosguil are worth exploring.
+Donegal – most of the small rivers that drain Donegal hold sea trout and will have sea trout in their estuaries.
+The Gweebarra and Erne estuaries are excellent spots to catch while the coastline around Ardara and the inlets around Rosguil are also worth exploring.

-Sligo/Mayo – the area around Strandhill is known to hold Sea trout but the ‘Jewel in the Crown’ of this region would be the estuary of the Moy.
+Sligo/Mayo – the area around Strandhill is known to hold sea trout but the ‘Jewel in the Crown’ of this region is the Moy estuary.

-Galway – The whole Galway coastline was famous for the sea trout that it supported.
-Though badly affected by salmon farms and sea lice as well as underwater squirrels Kilkieran bay still is worth investigating with a fly rod as are all the other inlets along this rugged indented coast.
+Galway – The whole Galway coastline was famous for the sea trout that it once supported.
+Though badly affected by salmon farms and sea lice Kilkieran Bay still is worth investigating with a fly rod as are all the other inlets along this rugged indented coast.

-Clare – the South of Galway bay though not as prolific as the north of the bay but it still holds stocks of sea trout and holds Ballyvaghan and Kinvarra Bay are both worth fishing.
+Clare – the South of Galway bay though not as prolific as the north of the bay still holds stocks of sea trout and Ballyvaghan and Kinvarra Bay are both worth fishing.